bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-fields.md

 >
 > Who can execute the method: any user

-The method `crm.lead.fields` returns the description of lead fields, including custom ones.
+The method `crm.lead.fields` returns a description of lead fields, including custom ones.

-No parameters.
+No parameters required.

 ## Examples